vaishnavi-212/automated-electromechanical-toy/README.md

 - High cost for advanced functionality

 These limitations highlight the need for a toy that is **interactive, simple, durable, and cost-effective**, while still providing an engaging user experience.

+## Project Objective

+The objective of this project is to design and develop a **safe, interactive, and cost-effective automated electromechanical toy system**.

+The system aims to:

+- Provide engaging interaction through motion, light, and sound
+- Enable wireless control using Bluetooth communication
+- Ensure safety using non-toxic and child-friendly materials
+- Maintain durability to withstand minor impacts
+- Keep the design compact, portable, and easy to use

+The goal is to create a **balanced system** that integrates mechanical and electronic components while remaining simple, reliable, and accessible.

+---